Get to know our good practices for boosting the relationship with your software development partner

 Maybe you are in the middle of a project and are feeling like you’re making little or very slow progress.
 That usually happens when you haven’t established clear objectives besides just the finish line.
 Having smaller and progressive goals keeps the team motivated.
 Also, it provides a more accurate sense of how things are moving forward.

 There is endless talent out there.
-Leaning towards nearshore is a great way to create a high-quality product, built by excellent professionals, at a lower cost than having an in-house team.
+Choosing to outsource is a great way to create a high-quality product built by excellent professionals, and may times even at a lower cost than having an in-house team.

-I hope these nearshore good practices can be of help in order to make the most out of your relationship with a nearshore partner!
+I hope these good practices can be of help in order to make the most out of your relationship with a design and development partner!
 Let us know in the comments if you have more questions left unanswered.
 And if you’ve found these tips helpful and think someone else might need them too, share this post on Facebook, Twitter and LinkedIn!